Get Prepared This Hurricane Season

 ~ Floridians are urged to register or update their emergency contacts ~

-TALLAHASSEE, Fla. – As the 2017 hurricane season begins, the Florida Department of Highway Safety and Motor Vehicles (DHSMV) urges every citizen to be prepared for potential emergencies by making a disaster preparedness plan that includes registering or updating their Emergency Contact Information (ECI).
+TALLAHASSEE, Fla. – As the 2017 hurricane season begins, the Florida Department of Highway Safety and Motor Vehicles (FLHSMV) urges every citizen to be prepared for potential emergencies by making a disaster preparedness plan that includes registering or updating their Emergency Contact Information (ECI).

-“Having a plan in advance of a hurricane, wildfire or changing weather conditions is critical to ensuring you and your family can safely evacuate, if necessary,” said DHSMV Executive Director Terry L. Rhodes.
+“Having a plan in advance of a hurricane, wildfire or changing weather conditions is critical to ensuring you and your family can safely evacuate, if necessary,” said FLHSMV Executive Director Terry L. Rhodes.
 “Know your evacuation routes, keep your vehicle properly maintained and register or update your Emergency Contact Information today.”

 Residents with a valid driver license or identification card may enter up to two emergency contacts into the department’s secure ECI database.
 ECI can only be accessed by law enforcement and only during emergencies such as a hurricane or crash.
-Citizens can register or update their ECI free of charge on the DHSMV website and in local driver license and tax collector offices to ensure their designated family or friends will be contacted in the event of an emergency.
+Citizens can register or update their ECI free of charge on the FLHSMV website and in local driver license and tax collector offices to ensure their designated family or friends will be contacted in the event of an emergency.

 Heavy rain, fog and smoke can lower visibility on the roads, and drivers must be prepared in advance so they are able to drive as safely as possible in these conditions.
 If residents are asked to evacuate, motorists should make sure their vehicle is fully fueled and serviced, carry a supply of food and water for each member of the traveling party and have a safe destination in mind.